 I have a batch of real Ambergris aging in my laboratory: in case I will be using it, I will certainly highlight this information to the attention of those of you who are vegan.

 Castoreum and Civet: both ingredients are derived from animal glands.
-Unfortunately their extraction is not cruelty-free, so I am working on replacing these fantastic but unethical ingredients with safe replacers that are not harming animals.
+Unfortunately their extraction is not cruelty-free, so I have replaced these fantastic but unethical ingredients with safe replacers that are not harming animals.

 Respecting human beings

 Human beings are the highest value of my perfumes.
 It is not just because connecting with inner humanity is my purpose, but especially because you couldn’t enjoy my creations if it wasn’t for my manufacturers, for each person individually working on each product, from those who are filling the bottles to those who are checking the allergens, from those who are carefully mixing materials for me to those who are cooling the perfumes before filtering them by hand.

 I am lucky to have one person helping me, employed according the Dutch rules.

 I decided to work with suppliers based in Europe, among France and Italy – France for the glasses and raw materials, Italy for the manufacturing and packaging production – as it reassures me as per the application of the most developed work laws in the world, respectful of workers’ rights (read here).
 As I mentioned above, my supplier of raw material is also engaged in a program ensuring application of guidelines for Company Responsibility, and this guarantees also the respect for human resources, both internally and among their own suppliers around the world.

 During my life, I have lived in different countries in Europe, and I am blessed to have been always surrounded by people different from me – in cultural background, in religious orientation, in political opinion, in ethnical origin, in gender identity, in sexual orientations.